SEO Automation: A Guide to Systematizing Your SEO

 There are other benefits to content creation as well.
 Beyond producing leads and positive interactions with your brand, it also leaves you with a cache of original content that can be used in social media and e-mail marketing.

 In our company, all content is planned out within a highly-organized Editorial Calendar.
-The Editorial Calendar is shared between writers, editors, and the SEO Project Manager who holds the vision for the entire campaign in mind.
+The Editorial Calendar is shared between the writer, editor, Campaign Manager, and Campaign Strategist who holds the vision for the entire campaign in mind.

 - Writers are assigned pages to create content for based on the Editorial Calendar, which derives from the Keyword Table created back in Strategic SEO Planning.